tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 Now that we have the basics of the Bitcoin protocol, we will introduce a payment network that uses the Bitcoin protocol to enable lightning-fast transactions: Lightning Network!

-Be aware that the following is only a general description, so, if you want to understand it in deeper details, we invite you to check our [LNP201 course](https://planb.network/en/courses/lnp201)
+Be aware that the following is only a general description, so, if you want to understand it in deeper details, we invite you to check our LNP201 course.

 ### In a nutshell